What is the Weather Like in Tonga in June?

 UV Levels During June

 The UV levels in June in Tonga are far less harsh than the islands’ summer months.
 However, with a level of 7+ UV index around midday, it’s still essential to apply high-factor sunscreen.
-Be sure to wear high-factor sunscreen.
 For advice on sunscreen, check out our 10 Best Environmentally-Friendly Sunscreens for Tonga.

 Sunrise and Sunset During June